 There is one daily train from Cleveland to Toronto.
 Traveling by train from Cleveland to Toronto usually takes around 13 hours and 51 minutes, but some trains might arrive slightly earlier or later than scheduled.

 |Most frequent service||Amtrak|

 Which train should you take from Cleveland to Toronto?

-Amtrak is the one and only train line which connects Cleveland, Ohio to Toronto, Ontario.
+Amtrak is the one and only train line which connects Cleveland to Toronto.
 Furthermore, there is only one train per day, so you will have to plan your travel around this limited availability.
 On the other hand, you won't have to spend a ton of time comparing a bunch of possible options.